muggy8/improbable/have-and-havenot/rM7jQact.md

 It was dark too, so dark in fact that I had to light the way home with fire created by Pyromancer.

-I placed the stack of stone tablets and Melody's name tag on the ground in front of Ethan and went off to bed myself.
+I placed the stack of stone tablets and Melody's application tree bark on the ground in front of Ethan and went off to bed myself.

 For some reason, Phanna was still awake and tormenting Pillow.